saltstack/salt/doc/topics/topology/syndic.rst

 A Syndic node is a special passthrough Minion node.
 A Syndic node consists of a ``salt-syndic`` daemon and a ``salt-master`` daemon running on the same system.
-The ``salt-master`` daemon running on the Syndic node controls a group of lower level Minion nodes and the ``salt-syndic`` daemon connects higher level Master node, sometimes called a Master of Masters.
+The ``salt-master`` daemon running on the Syndic node controls a group of lower level Minion nodes and the ``salt-syndic`` daemon connects to a higher level Master node, sometimes called a Master of Masters.

 The ``salt-syndic`` daemon relays publications and events between the Master